musshorn/Dota-2-Building-Helper/README.md

 		-- Give building its abilities
 	end)
 	-- Have a fire effect when the building goes below 50% health.
-	-- It will turn off it building goes above 50% health again. keys:EnableFireEffect("modifier_jakiro_liquid_fire_burn") end
+	-- It will turn off if building goes above 50% health again. keys:EnableFireEffect("modifier_jakiro_liquid_fire_burn") end
 ```